This post may contain affiliate links. Please read our disclosure policy.

 5. Mix in the chopped-up chocolate chunks to combine.

-6. Pour the brownie batter into a parchment paper-lined loaf pan and bake at 325°F for around 25 minutes.
-Check for doneness by inserting a toothpick into the center since the baking time can vary from oven to oven.
-The brownies should have a few moist crumbs but not be too wet.
+1. Pour the brownie batter into a parchment paper-lined loaf pan and bake at 325°F for around 25 minutes.
+Check for doneness by inserting a toothpick into the center since baking time may vary depending on your oven.
+You should have a few moist crumbs in middle of the brownies but not have it be too wet.

 Frequently asked questions – FAQ